hoz-efa/hoz-efa.github.io/README.md

 # Portfolio Website

 Welcome to the repository for my personal portfolio website.
-This website showcases my projects, skills, education, and experience as a Big Data and AI Engineer.
+This website showcases my projects, skills, education, **certifications**, and experience as a Big Data and AI Engineer.
 Built from scratch, it provides visitors with an interactive and dynamic platform to learn more about me and my work.

 ---